Shijingwen/Shijingwen.github.io/content/authors/admin/_index.md

     summary: |
       Responsibilities include:
       - Cloud Traffic Prediction: Designed Bayesian Neural Networks to enhance CNN and LSTM for query (QPS) prediction at Taobao, achieving 99.8\% accuracy
-      - Invented a framework based on isolation forest, 3-sigma, and KDE for clusters over 1000 virtual machines.
+      - Invented a framework based on machine learning and statistics for clusters over 1000 virtual machines.
 Reduced 95\% of false alarms.
       - Contributed to two patents

 # Skills